m-b-t-n/dotfiles/README.md

 * Basic idea is to share dotfiles among Windows, macOS, Linux

-  - Entry point of each dotfiles is placed under "common/" dir.
+  - Entry point of each dotfiles is placed under `common/` dir.

-  - In case of OS-unique settings, describe to "bashrc.local" of each subdirs.
+  - In case of addition OS-unique settings, place dotfiles to each subdirs and include by `common/` side.

 ```
 ├── README.md